 How can we help you with your breathing pattern?

 During the ReCOVery program, we will help you breathe in a healthy manner again.
 Through specialized exercises and cues from your physiotherapist, you will relearn to breathe using the diaphragm instead of the accessory muscles of breathing.

-While challenging at first, it will in time help you feel less short of breath.
-Diaphragmatic breathing will allow you to fill the deep parts of your lungs with air, will improve oxygenation of the entire body, put less strain on the heart and it may also reduce stress and anxiety.
+While challenging at first, it will help you feel less short of breath in time.
+Diaphragmatic breathing will allow you to fill the deep parts of your lungs with air, improve oxygenation of the entire body, put less strain on the heart, and may also reduce stress and anxiety.

 We look forward to helping you in your recovery!